bdurand/us_geo/README.md

 ### State

-Includes both states and territories and the District of Columbia.
+Includes both states, territories, and the District of Columbia.

-### Combined Statistical Areas

-Groupings of adjacent CBSA's with regional ties to each other.

 ### Core Based Statistical Area (CBSA)

 A grouping of counties around an urban core defined by commuting patterns.
 CBSA's are split into metropolitan (population > 50,000) and micropolitan areas.
 Counties within a CBSA are either identified as being core or outlyer counties.
 Not all counties belong to a CBSA.

+### Combined Statistical Areas

+Groupings of adjacent CBSA's with regional ties to each other.

 ### Metropolitan Division